 Fulfills core competency: Communication Skills.
 After a brief review of basics, the student continues to develop communicative ability in French in professional situations.
-Prerequisite: Successful completion of FRE 102 or its equivalent or 3 years high school French.
+Prerequisite: Credit for college level Elementary Language II, or 3-4 years of high school language study, with an average of 80% or above.
+Passing grade in Daemen College 102.
+(UG)